medialab/hyphe/README.md

 Docker enables isolated install and execution of software stacks, which helps installing easily a whole set of dependencies.

 Docker's containers are sizeable: you should ensure **at least 4GB** of empty space is available before installing.
+In any case, as expressed above, for a regular and complete use of Hyphe, you should better ensure at least 100GB are available.

 #### 1. Install Docker